Harris County sex crime suspect accused of Louisiana murder, kidnapping

 Broussard is charged with aggravated kidnapping, aggravated battery and two counts of first degree murder in connection with the Louisiana incidents.

+WATCH: Louisiana sheriffs explain the massive search for Broussard after two people were shot to death, another was critically injured and a 14-year-old girl was kidnapped

 Broussard is also a registered sex offender.
-He was convicted of molestation of a juvenile in 2005.
+He was convicted of molestation of a juvenile in 2005 and again in 2011 on two counts of the same crime, according to authorities in Calcasieu Parish.

-He was later convicted on two counts of molestation of a juvenile in connection with abusing a then-12-year-old for more than two years, according to court records.
-La Porte Police conducted the investigation.
-An officer met with the victim on April 7th, 2018.
-The victim who was then 22-years-old, told investigators she was sexually assaulted by Broussard from 12-years-old to 14-years-old at multiple locations, including her home in La Porte beginning in 2009.
+He was awaiting trial in Harris County on charges of continuous sexual abuse of a child that stemmed from a report made in 2018.

+La Porte police met with then-22-year-old victim who said she was sexually assaulted by Broussard over a 2-year period beginning when she was 12.
+The woman told investigators about incidents at multiple locations from 2009 to 2011, including at her home.
+Broussard was a coach for the TKO Basketball summer league at the time and the victim was on his team, court records state.

-She joined a summer league, TKO Basketball.
-Broussard coached the team.
-The victim said Broussard initially touched her in a motel room the team was staying at during a tournament.
-She said at the time Broussard was 40-years-old.
-The relationship continued when they returned to La Porte.
-The victim told police the sexual abuse occurred two to three times a week for two years until she stopped the relationship on October 5, 2011 when she was 14-years-old.
+The victim said Broussard initially touched her in a motel room where the team was staying during a tournament.
+The relationship continued when they returned to La Porte, she told investigators.
+She said Broussard was 40-years-old at the time.

+The victim told police the sexual abuse occurred two to three times a week for two years until she stopped the relationship in October, 2011, when she was 14-years-old.

-A La Porte officer interviewed Broussard in Lake Charles where he admitted to coaching the victim and to having a relationship with her but claimed it was not a sexual one, according to court records.
+A La Porte officer interviewed Broussard in Lake Charles, where he admitted to coaching the victim and having a relationship with her but Broussard claimed it was not a sexual one, according to court records.

-Broussard also admitted to being alone with the victim at her home, his home and an apartment in Houston for the purpose of letting her take a shower.
+He also admitted to being alone with the victim at her home, his home, and an apartment in Houston for the purpose of letting her take a shower.

-Now, he faces a separate charge in Harris County of continuous sexual abuse of a child.
+Broussard was arrested in April, 2019, in Calcasieu Parish and brought back to Houston, where he was released on a $100,000 bond a week later.
+He was scheduled to be back in court in September on the La Porte case.

+That bond was revoked today by District Judge Joshua Hill, according to court records.

-Broussard was out on bond for the Harris County crime when Louisiana authorities say he shot and killed the two teens and wounded Hidalgo before kidnapping the 14-year-old.
+That case against Broussard was still pending when Louisiana authorities say he shot and killed the two teens and wounded Hidalgo before kidnapping the 14-year-old.